Raunaq98/Time-Series-STATISTICS/README.md

             acf() = Observes correlation values between current time spot and previous time spots.

                      Example : independent correlation between todays's stock price and yesterday's and then today's and day before yesterday's

+                     Used for the Moving Average ( MA ) part of the analysis.

             pacf() = Observes the correlation values between two time spots given that both observations are correlated to to observations at other time spots.

                       Example : today's stock price is correlated to yeterday's and yesterday's is correlated to the day before yesterday's.
 PACF of today and yesterday is the real correlation between today and yesterday after taking out the influence of day before yesterday's.

+                      Used for the Auto Regressive ( AR ) part of the analysis.

             Durbin-Watson Test